Military citadels under London: Q-Whitehall and tunnel network

 Access to the tunnel is gained via an 8 ft (2.4 m) lateral tunnel and a lift shaft in the nearby Whitehall telephone exchange in Craig's Court.
 A further entrance is via the deep level portion of the Admiralty.

 Spur tunnels, 5 ft (1.5 m) in diameter, were built to provide protected cable routes to the major service buildings either side of Whitehall.

 The Whitehall tunnels appear to have been extended in the early 1950s.
 Some official documents refer to a Scheme 3245: this is the only numbered tunnel scheme that has never been officially revealed or located by researchers.
 Files in the National Archives which may relate to this have been closed for 75 years and will not be opened until the 2020s.

-The journalist Duncan Campbell managed to get into the BT deep level cable tunnels below London, and described his adventure in a New Statesman article in 1980.
-He found a (closed) entrance to Q-Whitehall below Trafalgar Square, and created a number of tunnel maps based on his investigation.
+The journalist Duncan Campbell managed to get into the tunnel network and described his exploration in the 19-26 December 1980 issue of the New Statesman.
+He found more than thirty access shafts for the network as well as entrances to Q-Whitehall (below Trafalgar Square), various government department buildings (including Downing Street, the Cabinet Office, the Ministry of Defence, the Old War Office, the Admiralty, the Treasury, and the Department of the Environment), the old Cabinet War Rooms, and various telephone exchanges, and created a map of both this network and the deep level cable network based on his investigation.
+Campbell did not find the network to be particularly secure; many of the access shafts could be easily found and entered by unauthorised individuals such as himself, and while patrolmen were present throughout the tunnels they were more concerned with checking structural integrity than stopping intruders.
+The more readily accessible of the shafts were promptly sealed up following the publication of Campbell's article.